Introduction | Construction | Operation | Locos | Contact |

 The Springfield Agricultural Railway

-There have been a number of enquiries about the railway and so it was felt that a few web pages outlining the origin, construction, and use of the railway, may be of some interest to people.
+There have been a number of enquiries about the railway and so it was felt that a few web pages outlining the origin, construction, and use of the railway may be of some interest.
 The railway has not been built for passenger haulage and it does not possess any passenger rolling stock.
+However, if anyone wishes to visit the railway they will be very welcome as long as they make contact beforehand (using the 'Contact' link above).

-I hope people find these webpages interesting, entertaining, and educational, as the record of one mans effort to construct 2ft narrow gauge railway.
+I hope people find these webpages interesting, entertaining, and educational, as the record of the construction of a lightly laid 2ft gauge railway.

 Return to the main INGR site |